Harlequin Rasbora: Care Guide, Types, Lifespan & Breeding (With Pictures)

 Plants

 Live plants are beneficial to a harlequin’s environment.
-They provide a means of filtration, shelter, and a food source.
+They provide a means of filtration, shelter, and at times, a food source.
 Plants also accentuate the tank and bring out the harlequin’s vivid colors.
 A dash of greenery in the tank allows for an easier view of your shoal.
+That being said, live plants can be daunting for a beginner, and harlequins can also be placed in a tank with aquarium-safe silk plants.

 Lighting

 Harlequins are not overly fussy with their lighting requirements.
 They can tolerate moderate lighting conditions.
 They can have both natural and artificial lights.
 Lights help to bring out their colors and make it easier for you to view in your aquarium.
-Avoid keeping the lights on for more than 8 hours a day.
+Avoid keeping the lights on for more than 8 hours a day if there are no live plants in the aquarium.
 If you decide to use artificial lights, the ones with a timer for a day and night cycle are recommended.

-Filtration: Filtration is important for a harlequins tank.
+Filtration is important for a harlequins tank.
 This will keep the water clean, provide aeration and provide a lush current.
-The filter should be able to take in five times the amount of water volume in several minutes.
-Alongside the filter, it is recommended to add an aeration system like a spray bar or air stone.
+As a general rule, depending on your tank’s stocking levels, the filter should be able to take in two to five times the amount of water volume in an hour.

 Are Harlequin Rasboras Good Tank Mates?